benzhou1/overlook.nvim/README.md

 # overlook.nvim

-A Neovim plugin that provides floating popup windows for peeking at code locations without losing your current context.
-Inspired by [lspsaga.nvim](https://github.com/nvimdev/lspsaga.nvim)'s peek_definition feature, `overlook.nvim` takes the concept further by building a complete popup solution around it.
+Floating popups for peeking at code locations without overlooking where you are.

 ## Demo